PhilJd/contiguous_pytorch_params/README.md

 # Contiguous Parameters for Pytorch.
+Launching Cuda kernels comes with a small overhead, resulting in low GPU utilization when launching numerous fast-returning kernels.
-Accelerate training by copying all parameters into one contiguous buffer, resetting the parameters to be views into the buffer, and applying optimizer updates on the contiguous representation.
-Depending on the model, this can drastically reduce the time required for the optimizer's step function, e.g., going from ~100ms for a ResNet50 update to ~1ms.
+This repo accelerates training by copying all parameters into one contiguous buffer, resetting the parameters to be views into the buffer, and applying optimizer updates on the contiguous representation.
+Depending on the model and optimizer, this can drastically reduce the time required for the optimizer's step function by a factor of 40x-100x.

 For this to work, two requirements need to be fulfilled:
 1. The computation graph may only alter the parameters and gradients inplace.